 Thus, we can define a weather map as a map of the world or part of it showing at a stated time numerically and with the help of symbols.
-The temperature and pressure conditions and direction and velocity of wind, humidity, clouds, visibility, nature and amount of precipitation weather chart enables to observe the development of weather patterns and to anticipate future developments.
+The temperature and pressure conditions and direction, velocity of wind, humidity, clouds, visibility, nature and amount of precipitation to observe the development of weather patterns and to anticipate future developments.
 Conditions of weather elements are observed at different meteorological stations and same telegraphically to the head office for the final preparation of the weather report.

-It is obvions that the recently of having a weather map was felt most by sailors.
 In 1699, Edmund Hallay published a map for 30°N and 30°S latitudes which showed trade wind and the direction of the prevailing monsoon.
 These map can not be taken to be a typical weather map because it denotes the weather condition over a period of time.